-In both patient groups, standard demographically, analytically, and clinically relevant parameters were analyzed: age; gender; concomitant chronic diseases such as diabetes mellitus; arterial hypertension; renal failure; COPD; hydronephrosis; vascular heart disease; stage of tumor disease; length of preoperative hospital stay; duration of surgery and type of surgery.
-Except for hydronephrosis which was more common in the TZP+MDZ group (39.6% vs 19.6%, p=0,02524) no other significant differences were found between the two groups (Table 1).
+Except for hydronephrosis, which was more common in the TZP+MDZ group (39.6% vs. 19.6%, p=0.02524), no other significant differences were found between the two groups (Table 1).
 None of the patients included in this study were treated with neoadjuvant chemotherapy before the surgical procedure.

-Primary outcomes such as hospitalization in the ICU, a total hospital stay, infectious complications such as UTI, HAP, SSSI, and BSI, are summarized in Table 2.
-The median duration of total postoperative hospital stay was significantly longer in the CRO+MDZ group than in the TZP+MDZ group (16 days vs 14 days, p=0,02383).
-HAP after surgical treatment appeared statistically more often in the CRO+MDZ group than in the TZP+MDZ group (12.5% vs 2.08%, p=0,04688).
+Primary outcomes, such as hospitalization in the ICU, a total hospital stay, and infectious complications (UTI, HAP, SSSI, and BSI) are summarized in Table 2.
+The median duration of total postoperative hospital stay was significantly longer in the CRO+MDZ group than in the TZP+MDZ group (16 days vs. 14 days, p=0.02383).
+HAP after surgical treatment appeared statistically more often in the CRO+MDZ group than in the TZP+MDZ group (12.5% vs. 2.08%, p=0.04688).